bagder/log/README.md

 ## Coming up

-- Masssaging the WebSocket API to work with large frames
+- Massaging the WebSocket API to work with large frames
 - curl feature freeze on Wednesday